sopra-fs22-group-07/client/README.md

 ## Server
 ### Building with Gradle

 You can use the local Gradle Wrapper to build the application.
+If you don't have a local PotgreSQL database, and you use H2 in memory instead, you have to work with the local branch that the SQL queries work.
 -   macOS: `./gradlew`
 -   Linux: `./gradlew`
 -   Windows: `./gradlew.bat`